Study Abroad for Environmental Studies

-Stephanie Clements, a junior Environmental Studies major and Spanish minor, is spending Spring 2013 studying in Costa Rica.
+Stephanie Clements, an Environmental Studies major and Spanish minor, spent Spring 2013 studying in Costa Rica.
 In February 2013, Steph wrote:

 I have only been here for 3 weeks and it is already proving to be one of the greatest experiences of my life.
 Studying in Costa Rica as an environmental science major and Spanish minor is an unbelievable opportunity.
 I have already had the chance to participate in a reforestation project with endangered trees and visited several conservation areas!
 I am so excited about all of the opportunities coming up as well as there are volunteer trips to conservation parks almost every weekend and I even have field trips there with my classes!
 I am gaining so much by being immersed in a different culture and learning from a new perspective.
 I highly encourage anyone considering it to seize the opportunity to study abroad!

-Zack Borst, a junior Environmental Studies major, is spending Spring 2013 in Australia.
+Zack Borst, an Environmental Studies major, is spent Spring 2013 in Australia.
 Zack posted a video of a trip to the Great Barrier Reef to YouTube: Zack & Friends at Great Barrier Reef.
 He promises that he is doing lots of work, not just rock climbing and snorkling!

-Kyle King, a junior Environmental Science major, is spending Spring 2013 in Ireland.
-He'll return to an internship at the Smithsonian Environmental Research Center in Summer 2013.
+Kyle King, an Environmental Science major, spent Spring 2013 in Ireland.
+He returned to an internship at the Smithsonian Environmental Research Center in Summer 2013.